FAQs

 • What happens if I die without a will?

-If you do not have a will, the Commonwealth of Massachusetts will distribute your assets according to a set of laws called intestacy laws.
-These laws are designed to do what the legislature thinks most families would want.
-As the estate planners Harwich, MA residents choose, we can help you create a will to ensure your assets are distributed according to your wishes.
+In the absence of a will, Massachusetts intestacy laws determine the distribution of your assets.
+These laws aim to reflect what the legislature believes most families would want.
+As preferred estate planners in Harwich, MA, we can help you create a will to ensure your assets are distributed according to your specific wishes.

 • What estate planning documents do I need?

-A replicable trust (recommended), a will, durable power of attorney, health care power of attorney, HIPAA form, and a living will (if desired) are essential documents to include in your estate plan.
-As the estate planners Harwich, MA residents prefer, we can guide you through these important documents to ensure your wishes are legally protected.
+Essential estate planning documents include a replicable trust (recommended), a will, durable power of attorney, health care power of attorney, HIPAA form, and a living will (if desired).
+As preferred estate planners in Harwich, MA, we can guide you through these crucial documents to ensure your wishes are legally protected.

 • Can I provide for a pet in my estate plan?

-A pet trust allows you to designate a trustee and a caretaker for your animal.
-The caretaker is responsible for the pet’s care, following your instructions, while the trustee manages any funds you leave for this purpose, ensuring they are used appropriately.
-As the estate planners Harwich, MA residents recommend, we can help you set up a pet trust to provide peace of mind for both your pet and loved ones.
+A pet trust allows you to designate a trustee and caretaker for your animal.
+The caretaker follows your instructions for the pet's care, while the trustee manages any funds allocated for this purpose.
+As recommended estate planners in Harwich, MA, we can assist you in establishing a pet trust, providing peace of mind for both your pet and loved ones.

 • How often should I review my estate plan?

-According to our experience, we suggest that you review your estate plan every five years, or whenever there has been a substantial change in your family or financial situation.
-As the estate planners Harwich, MA residents rely on, we're here to help you make any necessary updates to ensure your plan reflects your current needs and goals.
+Based on our experience, we recommend reviewing your estate plan every five years, or when there's a significant change in your family or financial situation.
+As reliable estate planners in Harwich, MA, we're available to help you make necessary updates to ensure your plan aligns with your current needs and goals.

 • What's the difference between an irrevocable trust, and a revocable trust?

-A revocable trust gives you control over the trust, allowing you to make changes as needed.
-In contrast, with an irrevocable trust, once it's established, you lose control, and changes cannot be made.
-As the estate planners Harwich, MA residents depend on, we can guide you in choosing the right type of trust based on your goals and circumstances.
+A revocable trust allows you to maintain control and make changes as needed.
+An irrevocable trust, once established, cannot be altered and you relinquish control.
+As dependable estate planners in Harwich, MA, we can help you determine the most suitable type of trust based on your specific goals and circumstances.